sominw/Face-Classifier/README.md

 ### Overview of the solution

 **Brief description:**
-1. Used 3 different classifier to process the image - A *Haar Cascade* clf to detect and draw boundry around the face and *2 Convolutional Neural Networks* to further evaluate if it is Arvind Kejriwal and/or Narendra Modi.
+1. Used 3 different classifiers to process the image - A *Haar Cascade* clf to detect and draw boundry around the face and *2 Convolutional Neural Networks* to further evaluate if it is Arvind Kejriwal and/or Narendra Modi.
 2. Key Challenge - Sampling of images (positive and negative sets) to train CNNs.
 Segregation & and keeping negative samples of each kind in the cross-positive categories to build an effective classification system.
 In addition, keeping the **training** & **validation** datasets mutually exclusive.
 Also used `flow_generator` to overcome the limitation of limited data to create multiple variants of the same image.
 <p align="center">
   <img src="https://github.com/sominwadhwa/precog_task/blob/master/static/etc/6.png?raw=true"/>
 </p>
-3. Use flask to create a minimal web-app where you can upload the image.
+3. Used flask to create a minimal web-app where you can upload the image.
 Deployed it on a DigitalOcean droplet.

 **Particulars:**